okjuan/virtual.book/_posts/2024-12-26-japan-trip.md

 #### Wednesday 01/01/2024 -- Tokyo

+- coffee & breakfast @ Starbucks
+- visit fancy mall where teamLABS is
+- watched Gladiator II @ 109 Cinemas
+- ramen dinner nearby

+It was certainly a mistake to visit Japan in the first few days of January.
+As noted all over the internet, New Years is Japan's major national holiday and many things close not only on the first but for a week.
+I'm sure Z would've determined this if we had been more involved in planning the trip.
+Lesson learned, I suppose.

 #### Thursday 01/02/2024 -- Tokyo

+- visit various neighborhoods including Gaigendaiku(?), ___, Ebisu
+- visited two more Tokyo Toilet locations, both in Ebisu
+- incredible sushi @ Kaitenzushi Haname Maguro (?)
+Ginza
+- shop @ UNIQLO Flagship store
+- cocktails @ La France in Ginza

 #### Friday 01/03/2024 -- Tokyo

+- visit Tokyo National Museum
+- lunch & coffee there
+- Hello Kitty special exhibition and gift shop
+- visit Senso-ji temple w/ Z
+- solo walk in Asakusa area
+- dinner w/ my friend H @ _______ then drinks at nearby pub

+I had {% vbook_post mixed feelings about the museum | 2025-01-05-context %}.
+Or, I don't know, maybe I just needed a meal.
+Or a better sleep.
+Or to feel like I chose to go there.
+Or to have had a period earlier in the day where I'd gotten to direct my attention to things of my choosing.
+Or a period to produce something, so that I might be in a more {% vbook_post absorptive mood | 2023-11-30-chart-moods %}.
+That certainly makes me feel better about socializing aimlessly in the evening, when I feel like I've done something productive with my day.

 #### Saturday 01/04/2024 -- Tokyo

+- solo coffee & journaling @ City Bakery
+- teppanyaki dinner w/ my mom on top floor of mall in Ginza
+- visit the teamLAB Borderless Digital Art Museum

+The Digital Art Museum was really cool.
+It was a dark maze on the bottom floor of a fancy mall where myriad projectors shone moving patterns and images of light on walls, floors, and ceilings.
+This by itself might've been a gimmicky socialmedia tourist trap, but embedded throughout the large labyrinthine gallery were rooms where sculptural elements combined with light, music, and mirrors to create surreal experiences.

 #### Sunday 01/05/2024 -- Tokyo -> Vancouver

+- check out but leave bags at hotel
+- solo cortado from Brooklyn Roasters in Ginza
+- solo browse flea market & buy orange tinted glass to use for cappuccinos at home
+- pick up bags at hotel and take train to Narita

+My intention was to browse Hands and Itoya in Ginza, but I came across the flea market when I stopped for coffee by Ginza station.
+There were dozens of stalls selling ceramics, porcelain, kimonos, jackets, bluedyed fabrics, and so on.
+The orange tinted glass I bought was only 400 yen, less than three dollars in USD, and I could see it selling for tens times the amount at trendy stores in the USA and Canada.
+I'm still sour about going to the East Vancouver "Flea Market" to find they charge an _admission fee_ and sell priced up secondhand and vintagestyled clothing.